jakshi/lysenko.dev/content/post/2024-06-cupid-instead-of-solid.md

 * I - Idiomatic
 * D - Domain Based

-And what's most interesting - it was about properties of code that make it good for fellow humans to read and understand.
+And what's most fascinating - it is how to make code easy and comfortable for fellow humans to understand.